earok/chocolate_blitzbasic2/README.md

 - Removal of the "About" splash screen
 - Slightly smaller, faster and more optimized output, as some compiled "Move.l" opcodes are replaced with "MoveQ" opcodes where applicable (there may be more left to do).

-I've commented all code changes with "Chocolate"
+I've commented all code changes from the original Blitz Basic with "Chocolate"